 ![]() |

-It gave me a great joy, to see how the"Babies" grew up, during the few mounts, I haven't seen them...
-The youngest boy started to take his first steps and some of the others, were saying full sentences! the kids, were a lovely 'Ray of of Joy', in the midst of my dark sorrow...
-Eliyah the "Birthday Girl", was very happy, to share with the kids her new Toys...
+It gave me a great joy to see how the"Babies" grew up, during the few mounts I haven't seen them...
+The youngest boy started to take his first steps and some of the others, were saying full sentences!
+The kids were a lovely 'Ray of of Joy', in the midst of my dark sorrow...
+Eliyah, the "Birthday Girl", was very happy to share with the kids her new Toys...
 There were cries of joy, when I brought in the Birthday Cake and everyone began to sing X"Happy Birthday dear Eliyah, happy birthday to you!
-The kids stood around the cake, blowing out the three candles and enjoying eating the cake and liking their fingers...
+The kids stood around the cake, blowing out the three candles and were enjoying eating the cake and licking their small fingers.

 |